eficode-academy/rf-katas/exercises/04-setups_and_teardowns.md

 Name the new test case `Login Form Should Be Visible After Successful Logout`.

-*Pro tip.* check the SeleniumLibrary keywords how to click links
+*Pro tip.* Check from the SeleniumLibrary keywords library how to click links.

 After implementing the new test case run both of the test cases with command `robot --randomize tests robot/login.robot` to make sure that they're not executed in order all the time.
+This helps to ensure that all tests pass regardless of what order they are ran in.
 Check `robot -h` for more info.

 You may have noticed that you just copy-pasted the `Welcome Page Should Be Visible After Successful Login` test steps, then proceeded to click the link and verify that login form is visible.

-To help people to understand what is the main point of the test case (also should be clear from the test case name) is to add a proper test setup for the test case.
+The new test case is now quite long, which makes it harder to understand.
+It should be easier to comprehend the main point of the test for people reading the steps (it also should be clear from the test case name).
+To improve the readability, add a proper test setup for the test case.

 To do that let's create new keyword called `Do Successful Login` with following content: